OUTLOOK 2021 Kyrgyzstan

 MACRO

 The Kyrgyz Republic likely saw an economic output contraction of 8% in 2020, following growth of 4.5% in 2019, and can anticipate a GDP expansion of 3.8% in 2021, according to the January edition of the World Bank’s Global Economic Prospects report.
-The World Bank cautioned that more political strife could blow its projection for the country—Central Asia’s poorest, with poverty levels just slightly better than those seen in Tajikistan—into negative territory.
+The World Bank cautioned that more political strife could blow its projection for the country – Central Asia’s poorest, with poverty levels just slightly better than those seen in Tajikistan – into negative territory.
 Last June, prior to the upheaval, the World Bank was estimating that Kyrgyzstan’s 2020 GDP contraction would only be 4%, while 2021 growth was anticipated at 5.6%.

 The Asian Development Bank (ADB) estimated Kyrgyzstan’s 2020 GDP shrinkage will measure 10%, while it saw 4% of growth in 2021.
 The International Monetary Fund (IMF) calculated that the Kyrgyz economy contracted by 9.8% in 2020.